Constructive Studies in Religion

 The Committee on Constructive Studies in Religion brings together faculty and students whose work focuses on religious thought, traditions and their value.

-It comprises three areas of study:
+The Committee comprises three areas of study:

 - Philosophy of Religions (concern with philosophical issues arising from various religious beliefs and practices, and from critical reflection upon them)

 - Religious Ethics (concern with the meaning of religion for the lives of persons and the ordering of societies, and, therefore, with problems of the good life, justice, and the common good)

 - Theology (concern with the historical study of the self-understanding of a religious tradition and with the interpretation of its meaning and truth for the contemporary world).